 If your child seems confused about their gender, it's usual for parents to also feel puzzled or worried.
 But there is help available to support you and your child.

-It's not unusual for children to show an interest in clothes or toys that society tells us are more often associated with the opposite gender.
+It's common for children to show an interest in clothes or toys that society tells us are associated with a different gender.

-With toy stores dedicating whole floors to colour-coded boys' or girls' toys, as just one example, it's not surprising that parents may expect a child to closely match traditional expectations of how male and female genders should behave.
+With toy stores dedicating floors to colour-coded boys' or girls' toys, as an example, parents may expect a child to closely match expectations of how male and female genders should behave.

-You may be worrying that your child's exploration of different gender preferences and behaviours is not "normal" or you may feel that such explorations are somehow your "fault".
-However, none of this is the case.
+You may worry that your child's exploration of different gender preferences and behaviours is not "normal".
+However, this is not the case.

-A young child's exploration of different gender identities is quite common and, in most cases, will fade.
-However, in some, it will continue into later childhood and adolescence.
+A young child's exploration of different gender identities is quite common.
+However, for some children this may continue into later childhood and adolescence.

 When should I seek help for my child?

-However, you should ask for help if your child is strongly identifying with the opposite gender and this is causing significant distress to them or your family.
+If your child is strongly identifying with a different gender and this is causing significant distress to them or your family, see a GP.